 Personal equipment: you will need a bee suit, smoker and hive tool, which may cost £150 plus.

 Bees: If you start with a swarm it is usually free.
-If you buy a nucleus colony it can cost £130 plus.
+If you buy a nucleus colony, it can cost £150 plus.
 Please source bees locally because they will suit local conditions and moving bees around the country runs the risk of spreading serious diseases over long distances.

 We hope this answers some of your questions honestly and helps you make a better informed decision about whether beekeeping is for you.

-One way to find out about beekeeping would be to join Bedfordshire Beekeepers and come along to the training apiary, borrow protective clothing, and follow the bees through the year.
+One way to find out about beekeeping would be to join Bedfordshire Beekeepers and, places permitting, come along a few times to the training apiary (you can borrow protective clothing).

 Even if beekeeping is not for you, then you can still support the bees by planting bee friendly plants flowering in each month of the year.